A deployment is the result of building your Project and making it available through a live URL.

 X-Robots-Tag by visiting Google Search Reference.

 Production deployments are made in two different circumstances.
-Each time you merge to the default branch (commonly
+Each time you merge to the Production Branch (commonly

 vercel --prod command, this is a production deployment.